 - 1 zest & juice lemon

-- 1 1/2 teaspoons ginger finely grated on a microplane or minced
+- 1½ teaspoons fresh ginger finely grated

 - 1 teaspoon vanilla extract or vanilla bean paste